akhileshmanish13/Polling-app/README.md

 # Django Introduction

-# Polling application
+# Polling application Django

 ```
-It is a polling application made by gusing Django templates
+It is a polling application made by in python using Django frame work
 ```